Talk to the Team

 How PhiSQL works

 PhiSQL is an authoring layer, not a new runtime.
 Your .phisql source compiles to a standard Phileas JSON policy, which Philter, Phileas, and the rest of the toolkit already execute.
-The JSON schema stays the source of truth: Phileas JSON leads, PhiSQL follows.
+The redaction policy JSON schema stays the source of truth: Phileas JSON leads, PhiSQL follows.

 Example queries